dylanfloyd/digital-portfolio-networking/README.md

 # Insignia Prototype - GaTech OMSCS 6460 - Summer 2020
+The live website will temporarily be available [here](https://dylanfloyd.pythonanywhere.com).
+Feel free to test out creating your own user or logging in with the demo user: member@example.com / Password1

 The instructions below will explain how to run the web application locally.
-To avoid reinventing the wheel for this prototype, a starter app was used.
-A significant number of changes have been made and the two products are very different now.
-If you're interested in the what the starter app looks like, you can find it [here](https://github.com/lingthio/Flask-User-starter-app).

-After you've followed the instructions below, make sure to initialize the database before doing the runserver command: python manage.py init_db python manage.py runserver.
+Make sure to initialize the database BEFORE doing the runserver command: python manage.py init_db python manage.py runserver.

-Feel free to test out creating your own user or logging in with the demo user: member@example.com / Password1

 ----------------------------------------------------------------------------------------

-Flask-User starter app v1.0

-This code base serves as starting point for writing your next Flask application.

-This branch is for Flask-User v1.0.

-For Flask-User v0.6, see [the Flask-User-Starter-App v0.6 branch](https://github.com/lingthio/Flask-User-starter-app/tree/v0.6).

 ## Code characteristics

-* Tested on Python 2.6, 2.7, 3.3, 3.4, 3.5 and 3.6
+* Developed using Python 3.6
-* Well organized directories with lots of comments
+* Project directories:
     * app
         * commands
         * models